GoogleCloudPlatform/hackathon-toolkit/firestore/README.md

 Copy everything from the 'var config = {' line down to the '};' line.

 In the 'templates/homepage.html' code file, find the '// Firebase Configuration - REPLACE WITH YOUR OWN VALUES' comment and replace the existing config values with your own config values that you just copied from the Firebase console.
+Make sure to fix the spacing.

 In the 'templates/dashboard.html' code file, find the '// Firebase Configuration - REPLACE WITH YOUR OWN VALUES' comment and replace the existing config values with your own config values that you just copied from the Firebase console.
+Make sure to fix the spacing.

 ## Cloud Firestore Database Preparation